The Complete Guide to Ballalarayana Durga Trek

 | Caution: While it is extremely fun to watch the waterfall, always exercise caution and keep your body weight to the back.
 We recommend taking a friend along for this trek and he/she can act as a harness by holding your hands and staying back while you take a peek, and vice versa.
 If you are alone, lie down on your stomach and peek with only your head exposed from the snout.

 Do not forget to take in the view from the snout of the waterfall.
-On a clear day, you may see the coastline of Mangalore on your right, whereas the forests of Dakshina Kannada district are always in front of you.
+On a clear day, you may see the outline of Mangalore district on your right, whereas the forests of Dakshina Kannada district are always in front of you.

 Ensure you spend your time generously at the snout.
 Soak your feet in chilled flowing water to get relief from all the tiredness.